-In season, it carries a large selection of plush, t-shirts, souvenirs, unique toys, animal & nature themed jewelry and Fair trade items.
+In season, you can find a large selection of souvenirs including plush, T-shirts, unique toys, animal- and nature themed jewelry, and fair-trade items.
 All proceeds benefit the Salisbury Zoo.

 Salisbury City Park